suyugone/ScentWheel/README.md

 ```
 node index.js
 ```
-# Now you will be ready to run this project!
+### Now you will be ready to run this project!
 Have fun 😆
+If you have any problem with this document or want to discuss something, feel free to email sygong95@foxmail.com!